SAFE-Stack/docs/docs/recipes/developing-and-testing/debug-safe-app.md

 Although we write our client-side code using F#, it is being converted into Javascript at runtime by Fable.

-However, we can still debug it, via the magic of source mapping.
+However, we can still debug it via the magic of source mapping.

 ### I'm using Visual Studio